 Step 5: Application

-Applications can be picked up from your Education Abroad Advisor.
+All applications are online.
+You will need to create profile and meet with an Education Abroad Program Manager in order to have an application opened for you.
 Applications typically consist of two applications, one for UND and the other for the program the student has selected.

 Some of the information from the video in Step 1 has been changed.
 The Application Fee is now $50